Metrics

 robot/<id>/cmd/velocity

-Forbidden in attributes: full URLs containing IDs, exception messages, query strings, free-form user input.
+Forbidden in attributes: full URLs containing IDs, exception messages, query strings, free-form user input, anything sourced from the upstream API without classification.

 Observable instruments